---

 * **Pricing pages:** Link to security, integrations, and the comparison hub.

-* **Integration pages:** Link to docs and back to comparison pages.
+* **Integration pages:** Link to documentation and back to comparison pages.

 ## What's the difference between an answer object and a blog post?